SuperOfficeDocs/superoffice-docs/docs/ns-web-services/so-on-nuget.md

 # Mandatory fields.
 title: so_on_nuget # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces. description:# (Required) Important for SEO.
+Intent in a unique string of 43-59 chars including spaces.
+description: SuperOffice on NuGet # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
-author: Tony Yates # Your GitHub alias.
+author: Tony Yates # Your GitHub alias. so.date: 02.29.2016
-so-date: 29 Feb 2016
 keywords:
-so.topic: # article, howto, reference, concept, guide
+so.topic: article # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud # cloud or onsite